fogus/spiel/pyramidenspiel/logistics/README.markdown

 TODO

-Player A chooses a small red, medium blue, and a small blue and sows them.
+Player A chooses a small red, medium blue, and a small blue from the stock and sows them.

 ![s1](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/step1.png)

-Player B chooses a small black, small red, and a small yellow and sows them, capturing Player A's medium red.
+Player B chooses a small black, small red, and a small yellow from the stock and sows them, capturing Player A's medium red.
 Player B then uses the yellow capture power to move Player A's small blue back into the stock.

 ![s1](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/step2.png)

+Player A then chooses a small blue, small green, small yellow, and another small yellow from the stock and sows them, capturing Player B's small black.
+Player A then uses the yellow capture power to move her own small blue one card forward on top of the small red.

 ![s1](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/step3.png)

-TODO
+Player B chooses a small black, small green, small blue, and a small yellow from the stock and sows them, capturing Player A's small red.
+Player B then uses the yellow capture power to move his own small black one card forward on top of the small green and small red.

 ![s1](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/step4.png)

-TODO
+Player A then chooses a small black, medium yellow, and a medium green from the stock and sows them.

 ![s1](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/step5.png)

-TODO

 ![s1](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/step6.png)